1 April – 3 June 2017

-Following the successful exhibition at An Talla Solais Gallery in Ullapool, Intranquility moves to Fire Station Creative in Dunfermline for the second exhibition of works by six of Scotland’s leading artists.
+Following successful exhibitions at An Talla Solais Gallery in Ullapool and Fire Station Creative in Dunfermline, Intranquility moves to Tweeddale Museum, for the third exhibition of works by six of Scotland’s leading artists.

 The Society of Scottish Artists is delighted to present the curated exhibition Intranquility, initially conceived by Rosie Lesso.